rgcarneiro/PokeRust/README.md

 # Design Patterns Pokedex (Rust)

+*This is a work-in-progress, many many design changes still to be worked on as well as more patterns to be included.*

-**Design Patterns Pokedex** is a collection of Rust implementations showcasing classic software design patterns, modeled through a Pokémon-inspired Pokedex.
+Classic software design patterns case study, modeled through a Pokémon-inspired Pokedex.
 Each module demonstrates how a different pattern can be implemented using idiomatic Rust features such as traits, ownership, and type safety.

 ---